The Only Exterior Door Maintenance Checklist You’ll Ever Need

 Evaluate Paint/Stain for Signs of Excessive Wear

 Check the paint for signs of peeling, cracking, or other extreme wear.
-Sand the door to remove the paint or stain that is wearing.
+Sand the door to remove the paint or stain that is worn.

 Then stain or paint the door, making sure to follow exactly the instructions on the stain or paint product you choose.
 Be sure to do this on a day when the weather will be within the temperature ranges recommended by the product you’re using (usually between 50-90 degrees).